sec-bit/ckb-zkp/src/gadget/README.md

 - [x] boolean
 - [x] mimc

-## gadget detailed design

-### zkp-toolkit gadget writing
+## How to write zkp-toolkit gadget

 In zkp-toolkit, there is a trait called ConstraintSynthesizer.
-To complete the verification in groth16, it is necessary to inherit this trait.
-Under this trait, there is a function `generate_constraints`, which implements the structure of the circuit, with or without substitution The witness construction circuit is implemented by this function, so it will be used twice, once when the setup construction circuit, the witness is set to None, and once when the proof is generated and substituted into the witness calculation.
+To complete the verification in Groth16, it is necessary to inherit this trait.
+Under this trait, there is a function `generate_constraints`, which implements the construction of the circuit for with or without the substitution of the witness.
+It will be used twice, once in the setup phase, the witness is set to None, and once when the proof is generated and the witness value is substituted for specific calculations.

 ```rust
 /// Computations are expressed in terms of rank-1 constraint systems (R1CS).